Trovemaster/Duo/docs/source/fields.rst

     units ae0 bohr

-* ``values``

-This keyword starts the subsection containing the numerical values defining the object.
-For one of the ``type``s corresponding to an analytical function (see :ref:`functions`), the input between ``values`` and ``end`` contains the values of the parameters of the function.
-The input consists in two columns separated by spaces containing (i) a string label identifying the parameter and (ii) the value of the parameter (a real number).

-In case of ``fitting`` (see :ref:`fitting`) a third column should also be provided; the parameters which are permitted to vary during fitting must have in the third column the string ``fit`` or, alternatively, the letter ``f`` or the number 1.
-Any other string or number (for example, the string ``nofit`` or the number 0) implies the parameter should be kept at its initial value.
-In the case of fitting, the keyword ``link`` can be also appear at the end of each the line; this keyword permits to cross-reference values from different objects and is explained below in this section.

-In the case of objects of type ``grid``, the third column can be also used to specify if the grid point needs to vary.
-The first columns contains the bond length :math:`r_i` and a second with the value of the object.
-In the case of object of the ``abinitio`` (``reference``) type and specified as ``grid`` a third column can be used to specify the fitting weights (see :ref:`fitting`).

 * ``<x|Lz|y>``, ``<z|Lz|xy>`` (aliases ``<a|Lz|b>`` and ``<1|Lz|2>``)

 This keyword is sometimes needed when specifying coupling curves between electronic states